ramele/agrep/README.md

 - Run grep at the background and get the live stream of results into Vim.
   The results will be displayed in a special window as soon as they are found, you can keep working or start exploring the list immediately.
-- Jump to the exact location of a match (line and column).
-- Don't miss anything - Agrep handles multiple matches in a line.
+- Jump to the exact location of a match (line and column.
+Also for multiple matches in a line).
-- Matched text is highlighted.
+- Highlighting the matching text.

 ![Agrep](http://i.imgur.com/epffEDH.gif)